 - Angel's kisses may appear on the forehead and eyelids, but will typically disappear early in childhood.

 - Stork bites will appear on the back of the neck and can last into adult years.

-Because these marks are often mild, there is no treatment necessary.
+Because these marks are often mild and have no symptoms, there is no treatment necessary.

 Hemangiomas are caused by many tiny blood vessels bunched together and are raised off of the skin.
 They can vary in size from a few millimeters to several centimeters.
 Hemangiomas can grow very rapidly through the first year of a child's life.
 Most hemangiomas will slowly go away in a few years.